SparkyMark66/BrowserConsole/README.md

 * **Quick System Checks:** Need to quickly check your IP address (ipconfig / ip a) or see what files are in a directory (dir / ls) without leaving your browser?
 Done\!
 * **Developer's Sidekick:** For web developers, quickly run build scripts, check environment variables, or even trigger local server commands without switching windows.
 * **Learning & Experimentation:** A safe and accessible way to learn basic command-line operations without opening a separate terminal.
 * **Productivity Boost:** Keep your focus in one place – your browser – while still having powerful system access at your fingertips.
 Originally built to allow me to ‘Vibe Code’ directly in my browser whilst interacting with a LLM.
-Specifically using my Python implementation Touch (touchp
+Specifically using my Python implementation Touch (touchp a touch and paste python Application https://github.com/SparkyMark66/TouchP).
-* \[Link Text\]([https://github.com/SparkyMark66/TouchP](https://github.com/SparkyMark66/TouchP)) is an implementation of touch with a following paste operation.
-So the text in the clipboard can be saved to the filesystem from the browser, and also run from within the browser.

 ## **📦 How to Get This Awesome Extension (from GitHub)**